 The azimuth resolution is reduced compared to SM due to the shorter target illumination time of the burst.
 Using the sweeping azimuth pattern, each target is seen under the same antenna pattern, independently from its azimuth position in the burst image.
 By shrinking the azimuth antenna pattern, as seen by a target on the ground, scalloping effects on the image can be reduced.
 Bursts are synchronised from pass to pass to ensure the alignment of interferometric pairs.

 IW SLC products contain one image per sub-swath and one per polarisation channel, for a total of three (single polarisation) or six (dual polarisation) images in an IW product.

-After de-bursting and merging the sub-swaths, a wide area product can be created.
+After burst and sub-swath merging, the full product can be created, as is the case for the GRDH products shown in Figure 3.
 The TOPSAR technique greatly reduces scalloping effects over conventional ScanSAR.

 The table below shows the main characteristics of the Interferometric Wide swath mode.

 |Incidence angle range